ArunSubramanian456/MLOPS_MovieRecommenderSystem/README.md

 We use *web scraping* to get the reviews given by the user in the Rotten Tomatoes site using beautifulsoup4 and performed sentiment analysis on those reviews.

-In this tutorial, you will learn,
+This hands-on project will help you learn,
 1. How to webscrape data from Wikipedia using pd.read_html()
-2. How to generate Top N recommendations by using NLP techniques like  Term Frequency - Inverse Document Frequency vectorizer and cosine similarity
+2. How to generate Top 10 similar movie recommendations based on user searched movie by using NLP techniques like  Term Frequency - Inverse Document Frequency vectorizer and cosine similarity
 3. How to deploy your solution using a Flask API
 4. How to run sentiment analysis using NaiveBayes() algorithm
 5. How to enhance the Flask API using html, css and javascript
-6. How to host the app in AWS EC2 instance
+6. How to host the app in Heroku

 Note - You don't need to know html, css, javascript to do this tutorial.
 Files are provided to you.